Bogus (film): Filming location

-Although portrayed as Newark, NJ, part of the film was filmed in the Van Vorst Park neighborhood of Downtown Jersey City.
+Although portrayed as Newark, New Jersey, part of the film was filmed in the Van Vorst Park neighborhood of Downtown Jersey City.
 The apartment building that the character, Harriet, lives in at the corner of York Street and Barrow Street is called Madison on the Van Vorst Park.

 Release

 Bogus opened at #11 in its opening weekend with $1,895,593 and grossed $4,357,406 in the US.

 Reception

 Rotten Tomatoes reports that 41% of 17 surveyed critics gave the film a positive review; the average rating is 5/10.
 Leonard Klady of Variety wrote, "Sweetly sentimental and anachronistically whimsical, Bogus is a modern metaphor oddly out of step with contemporary taste."
 Janet Maslin of The New York Times wrote, "Jewison lays on the dry ice and special effects without adding emotion to a slow, hackneyed story."
 Roger Ebert of the Chicago Sun-Times rated it 3/4 stars and called it "a charming, inconsequential fantasy" that wisely avoids realism.
 Audiences surveyed by CinemaScore gave the film a grade of "B+" on a scale of A+ to F.